Updated: Dec 24, 2021

 The story was so real, so alive.
 Whoever read it would feel like they were right there lighting the match, almost able to feel the warmth of the flames caressing their skin.
 That’s what Henry loved about the story.
 It was the kind of story he used to write.
 The kind of story he used to be lauded for.

 “Make your characters real,” Henry always preached to his students.
 “If your characters aren’t real, the reader won’t believe in them.
-If the reader doesn’t believe in them, then he won’t join you in your journey.
-If the reader isn’t right there with you, then he can’t hear the things you hear, he can’t see the things you see, and he certainly won’t feel the things you feel.
+If the reader doesn’t believe in them, then they won’t join you in your journey.
+If the reader isn’t right there with you, then they can’t hear the things you hear, they can’t see the things you see, and they certainly won’t feel the things you feel.
 If you want your characters to come alive, they need to be real.”

 The man in the story was quite real.
 He was a real man with real problems and real emotions.
 He was a troubled young man with a thirst for lighting fires.
 “Heroes have shortcomings,” Henry always insisted.
 “Villains have redeeming qualities.
 If they didn’t, they wouldn’t be real.
 Nobody is all good or all bad.”